ag-cloudskills/terraform-beginner-bootcamp-2023/README.md

 - **MINOR** version when you add functionality in a backward compatible manner
 - **PATCH** version when you make backward compatible bug fixes

+### Simple Github code update flow

+#### Issue
+    - Open Issue and describe the issue
+    - Select Label of the issue : BUG, Documentation , enhancement
+    - Create new branch on issue after the issue is submitted

+#### Branch
+    - Fix/Update/Add new code in the Branch
+    - Update Doco as needed
+    - commit changes and synch if branch is remote
+    - make sure to include the issue number (#) provided when creating the issue

+#### Merge
+    - Validate all work was done in issue page
+    - go to pull requests , create a new pull requests from branch to main
+    - Verfiy diffs
+    - Add comments from issue in pull request
+    - squash and merge

+#### Verify
+    - Verify change is correct in maon
+    - Verify that issue is closed
+    - Add tag as ncessary
+    - Delete Branch if needed

 ### Install the Terraform CLI

 [Install Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)